JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 }
 ```

+If you want read your resource synchronously, use the `runBlocking()` function.
-You can then implement synchronous access to resources like this:
+You can implement synchronous access to resources like this:

 ```kotlin
 val byteArray = runBlocking {
     resource("welcome.txt").readBytes()
 }
 ```

+> The `runBlocking()` function is not available for the web target.
+>
+{type="note"}

 ## Accessing fonts and strings resources